epam/ai-dial-adapter-bedrock/README.md

 The models that support `/truncate_prompt` do also support `max_prompt_tokens` request parameter.

 > [!IMPORTANT]
-> Certain model do not support precise tokenization, because the tokenization algorithm is not known.
+> Certain models do not support precise tokenization, because their tokenization algorithm is not public.
 Instead an approximate tokenization algorithm is used.
-In general, it conservatively counts every byte in UTF-8 encoding of a string as a single token.
-For Claude 3 models it uses 20% over-estimation of tokens provided by Claude 2.1 tokenizer.
+It conservatively counts every byte in UTF-8 encoding of a string as a single token.

 ### Embedding models